Oneflow-Inc/oneflow/docs/source/distributed.rst

             sbp=flow.sbp.split(1))
     >>> z = x + y

-When ``x + y`` is executed, since x is cut by dimension ``0`` and y is cut by dimension ``1``, their components at each node cannot be added directly, so it automatically converts the SBP of x to ``flow.sbp.split(1)`` or y to ``flow.sbp.split(0)``, and the SBP of z is calculated as ``flow.sbp. split(1)`` or ``flow.sbp.split(0)``.
+When ``x + y`` is executed, since x is split along dimension ``0`` and y is split along dimension ``1``, their local components at each node can not be added directly, then OneFlow will automatically redistribute one of x and y to make them have the same SBP, and complete the add operation successfully.

 .. note ::
-    - Global Tensor does not currently support mixing with the DDP interface.
+    - Global Tensor can not be used in combination with DDP currently.
-    - Global Tensor requires all devices to execute simultaneously, and the code that has branches would lead to process deadlock because of divergent execution paths.
-We will continue to improve the user experience here.
+    - Global Tensor requires all devices to execute at the same pace, otherwise, it may cause multi-process deadlock.

 Get Local Tensor from Global Tensor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^